rudra172001/rudra172001/README.md

 - 👋 Hi, I’m @rudra_patel
-- 👀 I’m intrested in learning c c++ java python
+- 👀 I’m a tech freak and programer
-- 🌱 I’m currently learning: computer science engineering student
+- 🌱 I’m currently  computer science engineering student
 - 📫 How to reach me ... +919429926988

 <!---